TeraTheDataConsultant/TeraTheDataConsultant/README.md

 This repository also includes open-source packages I’ve created for AI Agent development.
 These packages can assist with various programming tasks and serve as a meta-portfolio piece.
 Feel free to explore and reach out if you have any questions.

 My personal account, @teraearlywine, contains many more passion projects.
-Enjoy exploring them!
+Enjoy!